Click to enlarge

 Why I use & recommend FindMyPast

-This page describes records of applicants for old age pensions in Queensland and some other States, and my indexes to those sources.
-It explains who was and was not eligible for a pension, and the implications for genealogy and family history research.
+This page describes records of applicants for old age pensions in Queensland and some other States, and leads to lists of 9,200 applicants' names.
+It explains who was eligible for a pension, and the implications for genealogy and family history research.
 See also 'Pension records before and after 1908-1909' below; and for a more detailed explanation of surviving records, see the book Tips for Qld Research.

 The Australian Commonwealth Government began introducing various pensions from about 1908, but for a brief period during 1908-1909, old age pensions were the responsibility of the Qld State Government.
 Registers of applicants, and a few lesser sources, have survived and have been indexed.
 These registers include information about people who received the pension, plus hundreds of others whose applications were rejected.
 Although only those aged at least sixty-five (that is, born before about 1843-1844) were actually eligible, applications were received from many who were under the specified age.